QubesOS/qubes-doc/security/split-gpg.md

 could start a Disposable VM and have the to-be-signed document displayed there?
 To Be Determined.

+- The Split GPG client will fail to sign or encrypt if the private key in the GnuPG backend is protected by a passphrase, it will give a *"Inappropriate ioctl for device"* error.
+Avoid setting passphrases for the private keys in the GPG backend domain, it won't provide extra security anyway, if an attacker gains access to it they will likely be able to get the passphrase too.
+If you have a private key that already has a passphrase set use `gpg2 --edit-key <key_id>`, then `passwd`.
+Be aware that `pinentry-ncurses` doesn't allow setting empty passphrases, so you would need to install `pinentry-gtk`.

 ## Configuring Split GPG ##